 New discoveries are being made every day on previously unknown properties and benefits some of our common foods possess.
 However, the ones we're listing in this article have undeniably proven their positive role in cleansing our engine and boosting its power.

 Toxin build-up has become more of a concern in the twenty first century than ever before.
 Industrial and technological progress has resulted in many new and stronger chemicals, air and water pollution, radiation and nuclear contamination.
 Due to medical advancement we are using more drugs that promise to rid us of our various day-to-day ailments.
 We eat a higher percentage of refined foods, and stress is leading us to abuse our bodies with stimulants or sedatives.

 Two of the main toxicity diseases are cancer and cardiovascular disease and they are happening to an alarmingly higher percentage of the population today.
 Others include arthritis, allergies, obesity, and many skin problems.
 Many common symptoms, such as headaches, fatigue, muscular pain, cough, gastrointestinal problems and immune system weakness, can all be attributed to toxic overload.

-Accumulated toxins in the body range from undigested organic matter, to metallic deposits such as lead, mercury, copper and aluminium we ingest through food and air.
+Accumulated toxins in the body range from undigested organic matter, to metal deposits such as lead, mercury, copper and aluminium, that we ingest through food and air.
 Environmental toxins, as well as those emitted by household furnishings accumulate in our body.
 Free radicals are also considered biochemical toxins and stress causes great toxicity in the body.
 One thing is certain we are all in contact with toxins on a daily basis.